Home > North America > How To Get Residency In Monaco | A Complete Guide

 For a foreign national to apply for a Monaco work visa, comprehensive backing from a local employer is a necessity.
 The application process can be broken down into three primary steps:

-1. The employer is required to submit a job vacancy application to the Monaco Employment Service.
+1. Your employer submit a job vacancy application to the Monaco Employment Service.

 3. The applicant then applies for a French D-type long-stay visa to enter Monaco.
 Upon arrival, they should apply for a residence visa from Monaco’s Department of Public Safety.